frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ## Component properties

-The following properties can be specified in a component ~@TODOLINK @configuration-files', 'configuration file') }}:
+The following properties can be specified in a component [configuration file](../core-concepts/configuration-files.html):

 ### collated